lFatality/ros2_bridge_custom_interfaces/README.md

 Still you might want to transfer the message between ROS 1&2.
 For that you need to create a YAML file specifying the mapping.

 Note: This mapping file is necessary only if there are differences between your ROS 1&2 messages.
 If they have the same package name, message name, and field names, you don't need this mapping file.
+If your messages are not created as expected it still might be worth a shot to try to at least specify the ros package names even if they're similar.

 Put the YAML file inside your ROS2 package with the message definitions.